 - Context Watchdog On/Off.
 The watchdog can be used to periodically verify the UT network connectivity and take recovery action if a problem is detected. - Primary Ping Address enter an address pingable by the UT over the spacelink. - Secondary Ping Address.
-If you don't have a secondary address, you can configure the primary address in this field to give the UT more attempts to reach the server. - Tertiary Ping Address
+If you don't have a secondary address, it is advisable to configure the primary address in this field to give the UT more attempts to reach the server.

-- Time between Pings.
+- Tertiary Ping Address.
+If you don't have a third address, you can configure the primary address to give the UT more attempts to reach the server. - Time between Pings.
 If the connected device sends or receives data on a periodic basis, set this time to be longer than the periodicity of the data. - Ping required Yes/No. If set to "No", the system will not try to ping on timer expiration if data was transmitted within the watchdog period.
 This is the recommended setting.